HackerYou/HYFallBootcamp2014/1-HTML-CSS/week3/day5/1-css_preprocessors.md

 ## A taste of Sass

 To get started, go through the [guide](http://sass-lang.com/guide) and use the [Sassmeister tool](http://sassmeister.com/) to play around with the Sass syntax.
+We've given you a few suggestions to try here: <http://sassmeister.com/gist/11157284>

 ## Using Sass in your projects